Māori politics: Piri Wiri Tua

-Māori Party
+Te Pāti Māori

-The Māori Party is a Māori political organisation.
+Te Pāti Māori (also commonly called "the Māori Party" in English) is the largest contemporary Māori political organisation.
 It was founded by Tariana Turia, a Labour MP who quit her party over the foreshore and seabed controversy, which Turia claims is seeing Māori deprived of their rights.
 She shared the party leadership with Pita Sharples, a Māori academic.
 The Māori Party hoped to win all seven Māori electorates in the next election, in 2005, although eventually won only four.
 Polls leading up to the election widely expected this – particularly for Labour MPs Nanaia Mahuta and Parekura Horomia to hold their seats.
 The party gained another seat in the 2008 election, although their share of the party vote remained low, with many Māori voters splitting their vote between a Māori Party MP and the Labour Party.

-After the 2008 election, the Māori Party agreed to support a minority National government on matters of confidence and supply, gaining ministerial posts for its co-leaders and commitments regarding the Māori electorates and the foreshore and seabed legislation.
+After the 2008 election, Te Pāti Māori agreed to support a minority National government on matters of confidence and supply, gaining ministerial posts for its co-leaders and commitments regarding the Māori electorates and the foreshore and seabed legislation.
 In 2011, the Māori Party won three out of the seven Māori electorates - both co-leaders winning their electorates (Pita Sharples - Tāmaki Makaurau, and Tariana Turia - Te Tai Hauāuru) and future Māori Party co-leader, Te Ururoa Flavell, winning the Waiariki electorate.
 In 2014, the Māori Party won one of seven Māori electorates with Te Ururoa Flavell winning the Waiariki seat again.
 This enabled Flavell's fellow co-leader Marama Fox to enter Parliament as a List MP due to the Māori Party reaching national vote threshold requirements.

-The Māori Party was ousted from Parliament in the 2017 general election, with Tāmati Coffey (Labour Party) winning the Waiariki seat with 50.8% of the vote.
+The party was ousted from Parliament in the 2017 election, with Labour MP Tāmati Coffey winning Waiariki (the only seats held by the Māori Party) with 50.8% of the vote.
+This was analysed as being backlash for their support of National.

+Under new left-wing leadership, Te Pāti Māori returned at the 2020 election, when Rawiri Waititi won the Waiariki electorate.
+Although the party's share of the country-wide party vote declined from 1.18% in 2017 to 1.17% in 2020, winning Waiariki gave the party the right to full proportional representation, giving it two MPs, with Debbie Ngarewa-Packer subsequently becoming a list MP.
+In the 2023 election, Te Pāti Māori won six electorate seats and 3.08% of the popular vote.